Republic of Moldova

 Germany’s political foundations and the German Foundation for International Legal Cooperation (IRZ) strongly support the transformation process in Moldova.
 Every year, a number of Moldovans take advantage of the German Bundestag’s International Parliamentary Internships programme.

 Germany is one of the Republic of Moldova’s most important Western trading partners and is among the principal importers from and exporters to Moldova.
-In 2013, Germany ranked fifth as a supplier of imports to the Republic of Moldova and sixth as a buyer of the country’s exports.
+In 2014, Germany ranked fifth as a supplier of imports to the Republic of Moldova and fourth as a buyer of the country’s exports.
 German companies have made a number of major direct investments in the country, for example in the automotive supply industry.
-As of the end of September 2013, German direct investment in Moldova was worth a total of approximately USD 166 million, USD 28 million of which was invested in the country’s banking sector.
+As of the end of September 2014, German direct investment in Moldova was worth a total of approximately USD 174 million.
 Moldovan hopes of further intensifying economic relations through more joint ventures have so far been fulfilled to a limited extent only, in part because of corruption, bureaucracy and problems in planning and implementing investment promotion measures.
-German companies, too, are currently showing growing renewed interest in Moldova as an investment destination, the focus being on the country’s free economic zones.
-In late 2013, a limited number of privatisations took place and more are planned for the period after the next parliamentary elections.
-Implementation of the Association Agreement with the EU (including a Deep and Comprehensive Free Trade Agreement, DCFTA) is expected to have a positive effect on the conditions for trade with and investment in the Republic of Moldova.
+German companies are among those currently showing growing renewed interest in Moldova as an investment destination, the focus being on the country’s free economic zones.
+A limited number of privatisations took place in late 2013 and more are planned.
+Implementation of the Association Agreement with the EU (including a Deep and Comprehensive Free Trade Agreement) is expected to have a positive effect on the conditions for trade with and investment in the Republic of Moldova.